LeeChenCode/ML2021Spring/README.md

 Note :
   * All of the projects run on Jupter Notebook(.ipynb ), remember to adjust the environment setting ( Colab drive mount, file directory... ) before you use it
-  * To get the source data, you can reference the content in each project file or slide of each project introduction on course web
+  * To get the source data, you can reference the content in each project file or the slide of each project introduction on course web

   * I mainly focus on understanding the concept and the implementation of the related models, you can further enhance the result by adjusting model architecture/parameters yourself : )